 They are not.
 Society is not.
 But new DOE guidance on mental health offers a roadmap for change.

-In her latest article, Kelly Wolfe provides insight into the mental health crisis among children today.
-She shares the latest resources from the Department of Education and explains how we can use them to support children better and why this work is urgent.
+In her latest article, author and advocate Kelly Wolfe provides insight into the mental health crisis among children today.
+She shares resources from the Department of Education and explains how we can use them to support children better and why this work is urgent.

 How are all the children?
 Are all the children well?

 Imagine if this is how we regularly greeted one another—if the measures of how well we were doing as a society were based on the health and happiness of our children.
 What would we say about our children now?
 What would other societies say about us and the current state of our children’s health?